-Led by Keystone Policy Center, the Colorado Educator Preparation Innovation Coalition (COEduPIC) is a collaborative effort that brings together stakeholders involved with the training, employment and support of new teachers together with educators, experts in the field, government leaders and business leaders to explore ways in which the teacher pipeline could be expanded and improved with attention to specific areas of need including ECE, STEM, diversity of the workforce and the differing needs of urban, suburban and rural schools.
+Led by Keystone, the Colorado Educator Preparation Innovation Coalition (COEduPIC) is a collaborative effort that brings together stakeholders involved with the training, employment and support of new teachers together with educators, experts in the field, government leaders and business leaders to explore ways in which the teacher pipeline could be expanded and improved with attention to specific areas of need including ECE, STEM, diversity of the workforce and the differing needs of urban, suburban and rural schools.

-Phase 2 of the initiative will focus on piloting recommendations and expanding COEduPIC’s scope to explore induction and early career support.
-Partners recruited through the Co-EduPIC will be given needed autonomies for piloting innovations in educator preparation in exchange for being held to the accountability framework agreed to by the EduPIC.
-Should exemptions be needed to obtain flexibility for pilot partners, EduPIC will support members obtaining the necessary waivers.
+Phase 2 of the initiative is focused on piloting recommendations and expanding COEduPIC’s scope to explore induction and early career support.
+Partners recruited through the CoEduPIC will be given needed autonomies for piloting innovations in educator preparation in exchange for being held to the accountability framework agreed to by the COEduPIC.
+Should exemptions be needed to obtain flexibility for pilot partners, COEduPIC will support members obtaining the necessary waivers.
 While the partners continue learning and sharing findings from the pilots, COEduPIC will invite additional district and school level partners to participate in an induction workgroup.
 This workgroup will examine research, share experiences and discuss best practices in teacher induction.
 The work will include an examination of opportunities to improve collaborations between educator preparation providers and employing schools, approaching induction and early career supports as part of an ongoing continuum of development and barriers to innovations or system change.

 Click here to read the Coalition’s January 2017 report and recommendations.